Skip to main content

 Task management software is an excellent choice for organizing a list of tasks.
 Software can help you create task lists, group tasks (by type, task owner, time, etc.), and keep tasks on a specific timeline.
 Software is also helpful for tracking tasks sequentially when tasks are order specific.

 Project management software is similar to task management systems, however, it covers a much larger scope.
 This software can include file management, communication, collaborative documents, and group calendars all in one place.
-It should also include the ability to create and edit Gantt charts and Kanban boards, as both are useful ways of viewing all tasks within a project.
+It should also include the ability to create and edit Gantt charts and Kanban boards, as both are useful ways of visualizing tasks and creating an overall project plan.

 A project manager can use software to analyze the timeline and budget of a project to stay within scope.
 Stakeholders can also use the software to provide reports, updates, and deliverables and get pertinent project information in one space.